Update – June 2018 –

 Other cars seen on the day –

-What eclectic collection of mainly British cars.
+What an eclectic collection of mainly British cars and commercial vehicles.
 I hope that you have enjoyed reading about the opening of the Rootes Archive and looking at the cars that were gathered for the event, as much as I enjoyed being there.

 Association of Rootes Car Clubs- http://www.thearcc.co.uk/